 Scarborough is one of Northern England’s most popular holiday destinations.
 This resort town is known for its gorgeous beaches, vibrant atmosphere, exquisite parks, vintage fairs and upbeat events that take place throughout the year.

 The town has a huge coastline which offers breathtaking views from its beaches and panoramic viewpoints, as well as the famous Scarborough Castle.
 For history buffs, the Rotunda Museum in Scarborough exhibits about 5500 fossils, and is one of the oldest purpose-built museums in the UK.
 There are many more great things to do in Scarborough, including SEA LIFE Scarborough, the heritage railway, or riding the dragon boat around Peasholm Park.

 22. Saddleworth, Greater Manchester

 The Saddleworth villages – particularly Greenfield, Uppermill and Dobcross – are fantastic places to visit in Northern England.
 They’re also surprisingly unknown!
 The villages are around 25 minutes by train east of Manchester on the northern edge of the Peak District, where the urban sprawl opens out into magnificent scenery.

 Things to do in Saddleworth include taking walks in the hills, going on a canal boat ride and visiting one of Uppermill’s many cafes and restaurants.

 If you do visit Saddleworth, try to time your visit to coincide with one of the many local events.
 The highlight of the Saddleworth year is the annual Whit Friday Band Contests which attracts brass bands from all over the world.

-Are there any other amazing places to visit in the North of England which you think should be added to this list?
+Are there any other amazing places to visit in the North of England that you think should be added to this list?
 Let us know in the comments!